projectcalico/calico/master/networking/bgp.md

 ### Before you begin...

-You must have installed and configured `calicoctl`.
+`calicoctl` must be installed and configured.

 ### How to